 The equine veterinary profession is at a breaking point.
 There is little incentive for developing new horse vets.
 The American Association of Equine Practitioners (AAEP) knows it and is putting together a task force to address this.
-They are asking all but the people they should be asking – the horse owners themselves.
-Their efforts to discover the reasons are long overdue and in fact, are probably too late.
+Unfortunately, they are asking all but the people they should be asking – the horse owners.
+Their efforts to discover the reasons are long overdue and are probably too late.

-I have been writing for a while about the inevitability that horse owners, especially those in rural areas, would soon be out of options for finding expert veterinary care for their horses.
-There are 3 reasons:
+I have been writing about the certainty that horse owners, especially those in rural areas, would soon be out of options for finding expert veterinary care for their horses.
+There are three reasons:

-1) the high cost of receiving a veterinary education and the low return in salary (money competition).
+1) the high cost of receiving a veterinary education and the low return on salary (money competition).

 2) the generational changes for the desire to have a “quality of life” in a profession with high personal time demands (time competition).